 Organization and reliability: Punctuality and the ability to juggle multiple schedules are key traits for sitters.
 Parents need their sitters to be in the right place at the right time, every time.

-Communication skills: Sitters should be able to talk to children about their day and feel comfortable communicating effectively with parents when they come home.
+Communication skills: Sitters should be able to talk to children about their day.
+They should also feel comfortable communicating effectively with parents when they come home.

 Transition management: Transitions can be hard for everyone.
 A good sitter can ease that transition by recognizing what the child needs when the parents leave and come home.